-The Sony A7II is a hot stuff since Sony had introduced the Sony A7II in December 2014.
-I did a brief hands-on review on the Sony A7II which covers some hands-on impression of the Sony A7II.
-If you have not heard about the Sony A7II or you do want to know more about it, this is the full review for the Sony A7II.
+The Sony A7 II is hot stuff since Sony introduced the Sony A7 II in December 2014.
+I did a brief hands-on review of the Sony A7II, covering some hands-on impressions of the Sony A7 II.
+If you have not heard about the Sony A7 II or want to know more about it, this is the full review.

-The Sony A7II is the first full-frame interchangeable-lens camera with 5-axis in-body image stabilizer.
-This is the most desired feature that we have seen on the Olympus OM-D E-M5, and Sony had managed to get this technology into its own camera.
-The main different between the Olympus EM-D 5 and the Sony A7II is their image sensor size, the Olympus OM-D E-M5 is a micro 4/3 camera while the Sony A7II is a full-frame camera.
+The Sony A7 II is the first full-frame interchangeable-lens camera with 5-axis in-body image stabilizer.
+It is the most desired feature that we have seen on the Olympus OM-D E-M5, and Sony has managed to get this technology into its camera.
+The main difference between the Olympus EM-D 5 and the Sony A7 II is their image sensor size.
+The Olympus OM-D E-M5 is a micro 4/3 camera, while the Sony A7II is a full-frame camera.

-The Sony A7II uses a 24.3 MP full frame “Exmor” CMOS sensor, and features the same BIONZ X™ image processing engine as the first generation A7 which delivers stunning details and very low noise.
-The lens mount is the same E-mount which we had seen on the Sony’s mirrorless camera series, and it has a more sturdy built for better handling of larger/heavier lens.
+The Sony A7 II uses a 24.3 MP full-frame “Exmor” CMOS sensor.
+It features the same BIONZ X™ image processing engine as the first generation A7, which delivers stunning details and low noise output.
+The lens mount is the same E-mount that we had seen on Sony’s mirrorless camera series, but it is more sturdy for better handling of larger/heavier lenses.